 Offshore outsourcing or offshoring, in short, refers to hiring a third party company that operates in another country to take care of some business operations or services for you.
-It is a business strategy to lower business cost without sacrificing the quality of the company’s output.
+It is a business strategy to lower business costs without sacrificing the quality of the company’s output.

 Some of the biggest companies in the world resort to offshoring.
 Examples include Apple, Cisco, Ford, and more.
 Offshore outsourcing is mainly employed in the customer service and manufacturing industries.

 The effectiveness of this strategy has been proven for many years.
 However, contracting another company in another country to accomplish daily operations for your business has its risks.

 Offshoring is all about cost-effectiveness and expanding companies or business operations on a global scale, but to better understand it, you should also be aware of its disadvantages.

 A company or business’ data or IP might not be well secured, which may result in data loss or leaks.
 There are even some incidents of data theft, which may result in the business’ collapse.

 There are several cases where offshoring clients are taken by surprise by sudden and extra fees that were never part of the initial agreement.
 This is why most offshoring companies today present fixed rates.

 One of the biggest concerns in offshoring is the communication barrier, given that it involves contracting a company in another country where English may not be the primary language.
 Although English is the main language used among offshore companies, their level of proficiency may not always allow for excellent communication between them and the offshoring company.

 Offshoring clients are worried about the offshore company’s employee management style and their recruitment process, which are critical to ensuring the competency of the employees they hire.
 Working with a service provider that’s located thousands of miles away makes it hard to monitor work productivity due to lack of supervision.